 - Two dots - Use a warm iron with a maximum sole plate temperature of 1500C (300F).

 - Three dots – Use a hot iron with a maximum sole plate temperature of 2000C (390F).

 - Crossed out iron – Do not iron or steam iron.
-This is for fabrics that will damage or melt when touched by an iron.
+These iron settings are for fabrics that will damage or melt when touched by an iron.

-- Crossed out lines underneath the iron - Do no use steam as it may cause marks on the fabric.
+- Crossed out lines underneath the iron - Do not use steam as it may cause marks on the fabric.